Correlation Between Walker Dunlop and Postal Realty

 Pair Corralation between Walker Dunlop and Postal Realty

 Allowing for the 90-day total investment horizon Walker Dunlop is expected to under-perform the Postal Realty.
-In addition to that, Walker Dunlop is 1.61 times more volatile than Postal Realty Trust.
-It trades about -0.21 of its total potential returns per unit of risk.
-Postal Realty Trust is currently generating about -0.14 per unit of volatility.
-If you would invest 1,392 in Postal Realty Trust on November 28, 2024 and sell it today you would lose (140.00) from holding Postal Realty Trust or give up 10.06% of portfolio value over 90 days.
+But the stock apears to be less risky and, when comparing its historical volatility, Walker Dunlop is 1.08 times less risky than Postal Realty.
+The stock trades about -0.08 of its potential returns per unit of risk.
+The Postal Realty Trust is currently generating about 0.09 of returns per unit of risk over similar time horizon.
+If you would invest 1,271 in Postal Realty Trust on December 28, 2024 and sell it today you would earn a total of 136.00 from holding Postal Realty Trust or generate 10.7% return on investment over 90 days.

 Time Period3 Months [change]